Red Coconut Chutney Recipe

 Red Coconut Chutney served in a bowl.

-Coconut Chutney is one of the most popular South Indian condiments and no idli dosa meal is complete without a side of it.
+White Coconut Chutney is one of the most popular South Indian condiments; no idli or dosa meal is complete without it.

 This bright and vibrant red coconut chutney recipe comes together in under 15 minutes and uses basic pantry ingredients.
 It is vegan and can be easily made gluten-free.